Himanshu-Rawat-008/vuejs-module/README.md

 v-model: = binding to setup 2 way communication bw vuejs and html

+with checkboxes and radio and select it saves value of them.

 v-on: = to add any different events "v-on:" shorthand is "@"

 methods :